noahSPICE/prework-study-guide/README.md

 - What did you learn?
 Too much to put into this one document!
 Learned the basics of JavaScript, CSS, Git and HTML.
 I still have a lot to learn, but this has been a great start so far.
+I also learned how to do push and pull requests!

 - [Installation](#installation)
 N/A